Rigoz/Validator/README.md

 		echo 'Data is invalid';
 }
 ```

-# Featured Constraints
-It supports the following constraints:
-- required: checks if the field is not empty
-- unique: checks if the field value is not taken through a callback function provided by yourself
-- char: checks if the field does not contain digits (0-9)
-- integer: checks if the field is an integer number
-- float: checks if the field is a decimal number
-- email: checks if the field is a valid email address

 # Callback for unique constraint
 This feature is intended for database checks and calls an user-provided function which should check for uniqueness of the value in the database.